─── Mission ───

 - A dedicated internal team with senior management support is necessary to build a sustainable program.
 This can be combined with targeted professional services until the internal team gains the necessary training and experience.

-- A consistent but adaptable framework that includes the information architecture model, software, reconciliation controls, targeted professional services, templates, and planning methodologies will lead to a successful implementation of a sustainable information governance program.
+- A consistent but adaptable framework that includes the information architecture model, technology, reconciliation controls, targeted professional services, templates, and planning methodologies will lead to a successful implementation of a sustainable information governance program.